Big Brothers Big Sisters need mentors as waitlist grows

 FAYETTEVILLE, Ark.
-(KNWA/KFTA) — The non-profit Big Brothers Big Sisters of Northwest Arkansas is in its final hours of its search for folks to mentor kids through the 50 Men in 50 Days Challenge.
+(KNWA/KFTA) — The non-profit Big Brothers Big Sisters of Northwest Arkansas is in the final hours of its search for folks to mentor kids through the “50 Men in 50 Days Challenge.”

-Around two kids a day are added to the BBBS waitlist, and if you choose to become their mentor, you’ll help end their wait and give them a role model, they might not be able to find within their own home.
+Around two kids a day are added to the BBBS waitlist, and if you choose to become their mentor, you’ll help end their wait and give them a role model, which they might not be able to find within their own homes.

 Bausch said they serve all kids in NWA, but since the pandemic, they’ve been helping more kids who’re struggling with their mental health.
 She said they ask mentors to make a year-long commitment to the program.